chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations/index.md

 ## Additional IAM Resources

-In addition to the IAM roles or service accounts that Enforce creates for account associations, it also enables/requires the following resources:
+In addition to the IAM roles or service accounts that Enforce creates for account associations, it also enables and requires the following resources:

 |Provider|Resource Type|Display Name|
 |--------|-------------|------------|